MiraGeoscience/geoapps/docs/content/installation.rst

 .. note:: We recommend installing **Miniforge**: beyond being smaller,
-    it also installs packages from the conda-forge repository by default, which has no restriction for commercial use.
-Both Miniconda and Anaconda distributions use the Anaconda repository by default: see `Anaconda Terms of Service <https://www.anaconda.com/terms-of-service>`_ for details.
+    it also installs packages from the conda-forge repository by default, which has no restriction for commercial use, while both Miniconda and Anaconda distributions use the Anaconda repository by default: see `Anaconda Terms of Service <https://www.anaconda.com/terms-of-service>`_ for details.
     In any case, the installation of **geoapps** forces the usage of the conda-forge repository, and is thus not affected by the Anaconda Terms of Service.